vlgiitr/papers_we_read/summaries/TIES-merging.md

 - The TIES-MERGING approach involves the following steps:

-    1. Trim: For each task, keep the top k% of task vector values and set the rest to 0.
-    2. Elect Sign: Find the sign with the highest total magnitude across all relevant models.
-This majority sign is considered the "elected" sign for that parameter.
+    ### 1. Trim

+    Let $\tau_t$ be the task vector, where task vector represents the updates to be made to the pre-trained model to attain values of the finetuned model.
+The top k% of values of $\tau_t$ are retained, while the others are deemed redundant and set to zero.
+This reduces noise and makes only meaningful updates.
+    ### 2. Elect Sign

+    We create an aggregate elected sign vector $\gamma_m$ for the merged model that resolves the disagreements in the sign for each parameter pacross different models.
+For each parameter, separate the values in task vector based on sign and take their sum.
+The sign with the largest sum is the elected sign.

+    ### 3. Disjoint Merge

-    3. Disjoint Merge: Merge only those parameter updates that align with the elected sign.
+    Merge only those parameter updates that align with the elected sign.
 Compute the average of these aligned updates to obtain the final parameter value.

 ![image](/images/TIES_method.png)